Specialize in Indigenous Peoples Law and Policy

-As part of completing the requirements to earn a Juris Doctorate (JD) degree, students can develop a concentration in federal Indian law, tribal law and policy, and indigenous peoples' human rights through the Indigenous Peoples Law and Policy (IPLP) Program.
+As part of completing the requirements to earn a Juris Doctor (JD) degree, students can develop a concentration in federal Indian law, tribal law and policy, and Indigenous peoples' human rights through the Indigenous Peoples Law and Policy (IPLP) Program.

-The Master of Laws (LLM) degree provides students who have completed a Juris Doctorate or LL.B. to specialize in federal Indian law, tribal law and policy, and indigenous peoples' human rights through a full-time, two-semester program requiring 24 credit hours of coursework.
+The Master of Laws (LLM) degree provides students who have completed a Juris Doctor or LL.B. to specialize in federal Indian law, tribal law and policy, and Indigenous peoples' human rights through a full-time or part-time program, available online or in-person.

 The Master of Legal Studies (MLS) degree can be pursued by students without previous law training, as well as lawyers.
-As part of the MLS, students can specialize in Indigenous Peoples Law and Policy.
-This degree may be taken as a full- or part-time program that prepares you for employment in settings where a JD degree is not required.
-The MLS is an alternative to a JD for non-lawyers who work with legal issues and regulations in their professions, in the US and globally.
-Credits earned in this program are not transferrable to a JD degree.
+As part of the MLS, students can specialize in Indigenous Peoples Law and Policy through a full-time or part-time program, available online or in-person.

-The Master of Professional Studies (MPS) in Indigenous Governence is a graduate level degree program designed for students interested in indigenous governance, nation building, and community and ecomonic development within indigenous communities.
+The Master of Professional Studies (MPS) in Indigenous Governance is a graduate level degree program designed for students interested in Indigenous governance, nation building, and community and economic development within Indigenous communities.

 The Indigenous Peoples Law and Policy (IPLP) Program offers a wide range of intellectually rigorous courses.
 Students can take courses and clinics related to federal Indian law, tribal law and policy, and indigenous peoples’ human rights.
-Visit the Arizona Law course schedule to view a list of upcoming courses.
+View a full list of IPLP Courses.